Egg Fried Rice with Sweet Soy Sauce

 - 4 cups cooked, cold brown rice*

 *For best texture, cook the rice ahead of time and let it get cold in the fridge.
-You can also replace all or part of the rice with cooked, drained cauliflower rice.
+You can also replace all or part of the rice with cooked, drained cauliflower rice or white rice.

 Before You Begin!
 If you make this, please leave a review and rating letting us know how you liked this recipe!
 This helps our business thrive & continue providing free recipes.